Overcoming the Fear of Forgetting Your Words on Stage

 1. Focus on Key Points

 Before your presentation, outline your primary points on a notecard.
-For example, if discussing climate change, identify three critical areas: causes, impact, and solutions.
+For example, if you are discussing climate change, identify three critical areas: causes, impacts, and solutions.
 If you lose track, refer to these focal points to guide your thoughts.

 2. Use Filler Phrases Wisely

 If you momentarily blank out, consider using strategically placed filler phrases.
-Phrases such as "That’s a compelling question," or "Let’s explore that idea further," can help you regain your composure without losing audience interest.
-Be careful not to overdo it; too many fillers can make you sound unprepared.
+Expressions like "That’s a compelling question," or "Let’s explore that idea further," can help you regain your composure without losing audience interest.
+However, be careful not to overdo it.
+Too many fillers can make you sound unprepared.

 3. Visual Aids